 Cowboy Steak in the Oven (Reverse Sear) Workflow

 Prep the ribeye.
-Bring the steak to room temperature and season it generously with salt and pepper.
+Bring the steak to room temperature and season it generously with kosher salt and black pepper.

 Slow cook in oven.
-Preheat oven to 275-300 F. Cook steak until it reaches about 110-115 F, flipping it once as you check the temperature.
-Stick thermometer into thickest part away from the bone.
+Preheat oven to 275-300 F. Place the steak onto a wire rack fitted baking sheet.
+Cook steak until it reaches about 110-115 F, flipping it once as you check the temperature.
+Stick the meat thermometer into thickest part away from the bone.
 Remove from oven and proceed with the hard sear.
 You can rest it briefly at this point or after the hard sear, but due to slow cooking the rest is not mandatory.

 Sear (in skillet or on the grill).
 Heat a cast iron skillet over medium-high, add olive oil and butter, a couple of garlic cloves and herbs and sear the steak.
 Baste with butter, turn and baste the other side, do this until it reaches your desired doneness..
-Alternatively, heat a grill to hot, brush steak with olive oil and sear on all sides until your desired temperature is reached, turn frequently.
+Alternatively, heat a grill to hot, brush steak with olive oil and sear on all sides over direct heat until your desired temperature is reached.
+Turn frequently.

 A Note on Oven Cooking.
 If you are short on time you can absolutely increase the oven temperature to 350 F and even 400 F for both the classic and reverse sear methods.
 This has been a common practice in restaurants when hungry patrons do not have the patience to wait for a steak to be cooked low and slow.
 You will need to watch it closely to catch it at the necessary temperature before you pull it out of the oven, whether before hard searing it or before it is finished.
 Only do this if you do not have enough time to wait for the steak to cook at lower oven temperatures – low and slow always produces more tender and juicier beef.